UlanKurmanbekov/event-loop-from-scratch/README.md

 ## Limitations

 This is a teaching tool with deliberate simplifications:
-- No error handling for connection errors
+- Basic error handling (logs but continues)
 - No timeout handling
-- No graceful shutdown
+- No graceful shutdown mechanism
-- Messages must be small enough to send in one send() call
+- Messages must fit in a single recv()/send() call